 1. Make a List of the things you can’t live without.
 Don’t judge anything on your list by thoughts such as, I don’t know if I will have enough room for it; the kids say I don’t need it.
 Create the list and don’t even prioritize it yet.
 Just write down all the things that you do not want to give up, regardless if you don’t love, need or even use them.
 Add everything you can think of no matter the size or cost.
 Don’t forget all those sentimental little things.

-Moving to a new home.
-Ask your real estate agent for a visit to go in and measure the space.
+Moving Newmarket- feeling anxious about your move to a new home.
+Ask your real estate agent about a visit to go in and measure the space.

 When sketching your own floor plan be sure to measure and sketch in the doors, and windows.
 Write all the dimensions and room details onto the floor plan.